 If your company does already have a Mendix Admin (but you yourself are not a Mendix Admin), you will see this landing page:

-If you are a Mendix Admin, you will immediately see the Members page and can navigate to the pages described in the sections below.
+If you are a Mendix Admin, you will immediately see the Dashboard page and can navigate to the pages described in the sections below.

-Members are users who can view and/or edit an app project.
-On the Active members tab, you can see the active members of your company who can access certain app projects:
+Members are users who can view and/or edit an app.
+On the Active Members tab, you can see the active members of your company who can access certain apps:

 When you click a company member’s name, a pop-up window opens with their member profile.
-The profile displays the app Projects of which they are a member as well as their Project role for each project.
-Click a project name to go to its project profile pop-up window.
+The profile displays the App Projects of which they are a member as well as their Project role for each app.
+Click an app name to go to its app profile pop-up window.

-On the Inactive members tab, you can see former members of your company who have been deactivated.
+On the Deactivated Members tab, you can see former members of your company who have been deactivated.

-On the External members tab, you can see the members outside of your company who have access to at least one of your company app projects.
+On the External Members tab, you can see the members outside of your company who have access to at least one of your company apps.